jgmalcolm/jgmalcolm.github.io/_posts/2014-05-10-what-do-i-use.md

   in low light.
 I got the 3G model which has come in handy fetching new books while traveling in the US and abroad.
 Integrates with [Instapaper][instapaper].
-* sound:
-  * stationary listening:
-    [Audéo earbuds] - expensive but
-    superb sound and snug fit (sidenote: might be interesting to [benchmark them][bench])
+* [Audéo earbuds] while working at the computer, expensive but superb sound and snug fit
-  * listening on the go:  [Jarv NMotion Sport Wireless Bluetooth] - good sound, excellent price, great for commute and cordless jogging (despite the description saying not good for jogging, they're fine)
+* [Jarv NMotion Sport Wireless Bluetooth] for listening on the go.
+Good sound, excellent price, great for commute and cordless jogging

   [bench]: http://www.audiocheck.net/soundtests_headphones.php
   [acme case]: http://www.amazon.com/gp/product/B007AK6QBA/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B007AK6QBA&linkCode=as2&tag=jgmalcolm-20&linkId=PDK4MX2ZIQ6RCJTY